Vegas Vacation

 Vegas Vacation is a 1997 American comedy film directed by Stephen Kessler in his feature directorial debut.
 It is the fourth installment in National Lampoon’s Vacation film series, and was written by Elisa Bell, based on a story by Bell and Bob Ducsay.
 The film stars Chevy Chase, Beverly D'Angelo, Randy Quaid, Wayne Newton, Ethan Embry, and Wallace Shawn.
-It tells the story of Clark Griswold taking his family to Las Vegas to renew his vows to Ellen as the usual hilarity occurs.
+It tells the story of Clark Griswold taking his family to Las Vegas to renew his vows to Ellen as the series' usual hilarity occurs.

 The film opened at #4 at the box office and grossed over $36.4 million domestically.
 Vegas Vacation is the first theatrical Vacation film not to carry the National Lampoon label or a screenwriting credit from John Hughes.
+Also, this is the final film released before National Lampoon magazine folded.
+This was also the last Vacation movie to be released until New Line Cinema, a production company of Warner Bros., produced a standalone sequel that was released 18 years later in 2015.

 Plot

-After the food preservative that keeps perishable items fresh for years which he helped make has been approved, Clark Griswold finally earns the sizable cash bonus promised to him in the previous film from Frank Shirley.
+After the food preservative that keeps perishable items fresh for years which he helped make has been approved, Clark Griswold earns the bonus promised to him in the previous film from Frank Shirley.
 He announces to his family that he is taking them on vacation to celebrate and renew wedding vows with his wife Ellen.
 Excitement wanes, however, when Clark says they are headed to Las Vegas.
-His wife and teenage daughter, Audrey, have their doubts, as Las Vegas is not known for its family-friendly atmosphere, while teenage son Rusty appears to be more enthusiastic.
+Ellen and teenage daughter, Audrey, have their doubts, as Las Vegas is not known for its family-friendly atmosphere, while teenage son Rusty appears to be more enthusiastic.

-Upon arriving in Vegas, the family embarks upon a series of misadventures.
-The Griswolds attend a Siegfried & Roy show, and they also visit Cousin Eddie, the husband of Ellen's cousin Catherine.
-Eddie and his family now live in the desert just north of Las Vegas, on what used to be a hydrogen-bomb test site.
-While on a group tour of the Hoover Dam led by guide Arty, Clark becomes separated from the group after accidentally creating a leak in the dam's interior walkways, and is forced to climb the scaffolding to the very top of the dam to get out, because his cries for help cannot be heard over the roaring water.
-The next night, they are surprised to find tickets to a Wayne Newton concert have been delivered to their hotel room, along with a dress for Ellen.
-They go to the concert, only to realize that Newton had sent the dress.
-While singing, he brings Ellen up on stage to sing with him, and visits at their table.
+Upon arriving in Vegas, the Griswolds attend a Siegfried & Roy show, and they also visit Cousin Eddie, the husband of Ellen's cousin Catherine.
+Eddie and his family now live in the desert north of Las Vegas, on what used to be a hydrogen-bomb test site.
+While on a group tour of the Hoover Dam led by guide Arty, Clark becomes separated from the group after accidentally creating a leak in the dam's interior walkways and is forced to climb the scaffolding to the top of the dam to get out.
+The next night, they are surprised to find that tickets to a Wayne Newton concert have been delivered to their hotel room, along with a dress for Ellen.
+They go to the concert, only to realize that Newton sent the dress.
+While singing, he brings Ellen on stage to sing with him and visits their table.

-The next day, the family agrees to an "alone day" and are left to their own devices.
-Clark goes to a casino and becomes addicted to gambling, usually losing to a snide blackjack dealer named Marty, who enjoys Clark's humiliation.
-Rusty buys a fake ID from a Frank Sinatra look-alike and becomes a winning high roller, taking on the pseudonym Nick Pappagiorgio.
+The next day, the family agree to an "alone day" and are left to their own devices.
+Clark goes to a casino and becomes addicted to gambling.
+Rusty buys a fake ID from a Frank Sinatra look-alike and becomes a winning high roller.
 Audrey starts hanging out with Eddie's free-spirited exotic dancer daughter Vicki and her friends.
-Ellen begins spending time with Wayne Newton, who has feelings for her.
+Ellen spends time with Wayne Newton, who has feelings for her.